JohnCode1/HomeLab/Guide/Backup/README.md

 # 🔄 Setting up Backups

-Backing up your data is crucial.
-This guide provides two methods: a simple manual approach and a more robust, long-term solution using Proxmox Backup Server.

 ### **Method 1: Manual Backups (Quick & Simple)**

 This method is useful for a quick backup or if you have limited resources.
-It creates a snapshot of your virtual machine (VM) or container at a specific point in time.

 1. Navigate to the VM or container you want to back up.